City of Fire (Thunderbirds)

 "City of Fire" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF) for ITC Entertainment.
 Written by Alan Fennell and directed by David Elliott, it was first broadcast on 6 January 1966 on ATV Midlands as the 15th episode of Series One.
 It is the third episode in the official running order.

 Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary fleet of vehicles: the Thunderbird machines.
-In "City of Fire", Scott and Virgil rush to save a family trapped inside a burning skyscraper, using potentially dangerous oxyhydnite cutting gas to do so.
+In "City of Fire", Scott and Virgil rush to save a family trapped in the parking garage beneath a burning skyscraper, using potentially dangerous oxyhydnite cutting gas to do so.

 In 1992, Fennell and artist Keith Watson adapted the episode into a comic strip which was serialised in issues 15 to 17 of Thunderbirds: The Comic.
 The strip was republished as a graphic album later that year.